Explore my city guest blogger Chelsea from Pack More into Life

 This amazing green space is perfect for kids and easily accessible from the city.
 It is a favorite for locally living families for its wide variety of activities.
 The park is free to enter, but there are a few paid attractions.
 You can easily spend an entire morning/afternoon in the park.

-Huge area full of fun play features for children including sand/rocks (bring toys), climbing, swings, zip line, bike powered carousel, slides and more!
+Playground Huge area full of fun play features for children including sand/rocks (bring toys), climbing, swings, zip line, bike-powered carousel, slides and more!
 It’s located at the end of the main walkway (to the left).

 - Located in the south-east corner of the park.
 The train travels around the entire park and is a great way to get a preview.
 Buy your tickets at the little building and load the train.
 There is parking for the strollers and the whole family is welcome.
 The train returns to the starting location without stops.